 Keep in mind that enrolling in a post-bacc or SMP simply to bolster your application is an expensive choice.
 Nor should the difficulty of these programs be underestimated.
 If you decide to pursue a post-bacc or SMP, let it be for more than simply to increase your MCAT score.
 Make sure to participate in impressive research projects, publish your findings, make close connections with your supervisors and instructors – you must have more than your MCAT score as a reason to spend a year or two in these programs.

-Last, but certainly not least, consider reaching out to a medical school consultant to help you get into medical school with a low MCAT.
+Consider reaching out to a medical school consultant to help you get into medical school with a low MCAT.
 If it’s challenging for you to objectively see what can offset your score and what you can do to impress admissions committees, a med school coach can truly make a difference.
-Admissions experts can identify the strong suits of your application that can help you put a low MCAT in context – something that may be difficult for you to do on your own.
+Admissions experts can identify the strong suits of your application that can help you put a low MCAT in context, something that may be difficult for you to do on your own.

 FAQs